 Mardekian SK, Roberts AL. Diagnostic Options and challenges for dengue and chikungunya viruses.
 BioMed Research International.
 2015; 2015:Article ID 834371. https://doi.org/10.1155/2015/834371.

 Bolognia JL, Jorizzo JL, Rapini R. Cutaneous myiasis.
 Dermatology.
 1:2nd ed.
 Mosby Elsevier.
 2008; p.
 1300–1301.

 Hall MJ, Farkas R. Traumatic myiasis of humans and animals.
 Contributions to a Manual of Palaearctic Diptera.
 Science Herald, Budapest.
 2008; p.
 751–768.

 Case report should contain- abstract >> keywords >> case history >> clinical examination >> treatment/surgery/management >> discussion >> conclusion >> acknowledgement (if any) >> conflict of interest >> references.

-Illustration of the contents using table, figures, sketch is preferable.
+Illustration of the contents using tables, figures and sketches is preferable.

 Should cite at least 50 references, most of which should be of recent ones.

 Abbreviations, Symbols and Nomenclature: Abbreviations of chemical, biological, medical or other terms should be used if that is accepted internationally.
 All specifications must be stated according to the S.I. system.
 Concentrations of chemical solutions are to be given in mol/L. All other concentrations should be given in % (volume or weight).